JamieMcCullough/JamieMcCullough.github.io/pages/pages-root-folder/index.md

 widget2:
   title: "Visualizations"
   url: '/visualization/figures/'
-  text: 'I have created a number of didactic figures to explain astrophysical phenomena that scientists and students alike are welcome to use in any context.'
+  text: 'I have created a number of tools and figures to explain astrophysical phenomena that instructors, scientists, and students alike are welcome to use in any format.'
   image: hubble_deep_stronglens.gif
 widget3:
   title: "Play with the data"
   url: '/data/'
   image: data_widget.jpg
   text: 'Are you a researcher?
-Find some of the publicly available data related to my papers here and engage with it interactively.'
+Find some of the <strong>publicly available data</strong> related to my papers here and engage with it <strong>interactively</strong>.'
 #
 # Use the call for action to show a button on the frontpage
 #